axel-peter-krebs/msys2-installer-cmake/recipes/git-for-windows/README.txt

 Then synchronize with new repositories with

 pacman -Syyuu
 This installs a new msys2-runtime and therefore will ask you to terminate all MSYS2 processes.
 Save what you need from other open MSYS2 shells and programs, exit them and confirm the Pacman prompt.
-Double-check Task Manager and kill pacman.exe if it’s still running after the window is closed.
+Double-check Task Manager and kill pacman.exe if itï¿½s still running after the window is closed.
 Start a new MSYS2 terminal.

 Then synchronize again to install the rest: